SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-server.md

 # How do I test the Server?

-Testing your Server application in a SAFE app is just the same as in any other dotnet app, and you can use the same tools and frameworks that you are familiar with.

-This includes all of the usual suspects such as [NUnit](https://nunit.org/), [XUnit](https://xunit.net/), [FSUnit](https://fsprojects.github.io/FsUnit/), [Expecto](https://github.com/haf/expecto), [FSCheck](https://fscheck.github.io/FsCheck/), [AutoFixture](https://github.com/AutoFixture/AutoFixture) etc.
+Testing your Server code in a SAFE app is just the same as in any other dotnet app, and you can use the same tools and frameworks that you are familiar with.
+These include all of the usual suspects such as [NUnit](https://nunit.org/), [XUnit](https://xunit.net/), [FSUnit](https://fsprojects.github.io/FsUnit/), [Expecto](https://github.com/haf/expecto), [FSCheck](https://fscheck.github.io/FsCheck/), [AutoFixture](https://github.com/AutoFixture/AutoFixture) etc.

 In this guide we will look at using **Expecto**, as this is included with the standard SAFE template.